MathiasStadler/armbian-sunxi-fel-boot/README.md

 ```sudo sunxi-fel version```
 - the output should be for a orangepi plus SBC
 ```AWUSBFEX soc=00001680(H3) 00000001 ver=0001 44 08 scratchpad=00007e00 00000000 00000000```

-# Hint and Errors
-- if you find any .... please let me know that => stadler-mathias@web.de
-- a screenshot , a one liner ... is more as enough

 # Necessary hardware